dsingh07/adop-aws/layer2-adop-c/README.md

 | VPCSubnet | Private subnet ID of your stack (ensure a NAT gateway is attached) |
 | KeyName | Key-pair name to use.
 Note : Make sure you choose a key which you have. |
 | NtpRegion | The geographical NTP region where your NTP server is located (can be a continent or a country).
 This will appear in your /etc/ntp.conf file such as "server [1:4].<NtpRegion>.pool.ntp.org".
 Please refer here http://www.pool.ntp.org/en/ |

+#### Note: This template creates EBS volumes which are set to not terminate on deletion of this template.
+You must manually go into AWS -> EC2 -> Volumes and delete orphaned volumes.

 # CloudFormation